Download the latest AltOS software version

 Our main projects include radio links.
 If you don't already have one, getting an Amateur Radio license would be a good thing to do!

-And if you just can't wait to show your support for our efforts, visit our Cafe Press Logo Shop or our Printfection Logo Shop (we're trying to decide which is better, comments welcome!) and buy a t-shirt or sticker!
+And if you just can't wait to show your support for our efforts, visit our Cafe Press Logo Shop and buy a t-shirt or sticker!